beverm2391/AsyncFetcher-v1/README.md

 - [ ] do some *light* stress testing of polygon API??
 - [ ] fetch 5 years worth of minute data for the 93 stocks (07-01-2011 - 06-30-2021)
 - [ ] add tqdm or something to show progress and overall rate metrics?
+- [ ] improve the fetcher where you can cancel a run and still have the data you've fetched so far
 - [ ] use that data to replicate the results of the paper